-Masterpiece.
-A work of high quality made by a master.
-In this case, Jess Walter.
-(I’d read not a word of his until this, but his books are consistently honored: Time Magazine’s #2 novel of the year, finalist for the National Book Award, winner of the LA Times Book Prize, winner of the Edgar Allan Poe Award for best novel, New York Times notable book.)
+I hadn’t read a word by Jess Walter until this, but his books are consistently honored: Time Magazine’s #2 novel of the year, finalist for the National Book Award, winner of the LA Times Book Prize, winner of the Edgar Allan Poe Award for best novel, New York Times notable book.
 Born in Spokane, he lives in Spokane.
-And yet he’s written the wisest, worldliest novel I’ve read this year.
-[To buy the paperback book from Amazon, click here.
-For the Kindle edition, click here.]
+And yet he’s written a novel set largely in Italy — the wisest, worldliest novel I’ve read in years.

-If the locations aren’t daunting, the massive cast might make you nervous: the proprietor of “The Hotel Adequate View,” a six-room, three-table nothing of a resort in an Italian coastal town only accessible by boat, Richard Burton and Elizabeth Taylor, a Hollywood publicist turned producer, a novelist who can’t get beyond the first chapter, an unproduced screenwriter, a singer-comic, an assistant film executive whose boyfriend can be found at strip clubs, and — I almost forgot — the woman who seems to be at the center of all this, a young American actress named Dee Moray, who was briefly in "Cleopatra" and has come to this nowhere hotel because she’s been told she’s dying of cancer.
+If the locations aren’t daunting, the massive cast might make you nervous.
+The proprietor of “The Hotel Adequate View,” a six-room, three-table nothing of a resort in an Italian coastal town only accessible by boat.
+Richard Burton and Elizabeth Taylor.
+A Hollywood publicist turned producer.
+A novelist who can’t get beyond the first chapter.
+An unproduced screenwriter.
+A singer-comic.
+An assistant film executive whose boyfriend can be found at strip clubs.
+And — I almost forgot — the woman who seems to be at the center of all this, a young American actress named Dee Moray, who was briefly in "Cleopatra" and has come to this nowhere hotel because she’s been told she’s dying of cancer.

 “Beautiful Ruins” is, by turns, funny, tragic, satirical.
 Like life, it is always surprising.
 Like life, it has threads that connect unlikely people — but only in retrospect.
 Like life, victories are hard-won, defeats are learning experiences.
 And better than life, it all makes sense in the end.